drmartinezrabert/EcoSysEM/README.md

 **· Solution 2**: restart the Anaconda prompt (open a new Anaconda prompt) or Spyder console (Ctrl + D) and run the code again.

 #### <ins>CAMS.getDataCAMS</ins>
-**> _Invalid temporary files_**<br>
+**> _Failed to decode variable X_**<br>
 ```
 [...]
-ValueError: Failed for yyyy-mm-dd: Error occurred: CAMS_yyyy_m_d.nc, Failed to decode variable 'forecast_period': failed to prevent overwriting existing key dtype in attrs on variable 'forecast_period'.
+ValueError: Failed for yyyy-mm-dd/yyyy-mm-dd: Error occurred: CAMS_yyyy_mm_dd.nc, Failed to decode variable 'X': failed to prevent overwriting existing key dtype in attrs on variable 'X'.
 This is probably an encoding field used by xarray to describe how a variable is serialized.
 To proceed, remove this key from the variable's attributes manually.
 ```
+**· Solution**:
-**· Solution**: delete `/temporary` folder in `data/CAMS/` folder.<pr>
+1. Delete `/temporary` folder in `data/CAMS/` folder.<pr>
+2. Use argument `drop_variables` of [CAMS.getDataCAMS](#camsgetdatacams---back-to-function-navigation) or corresponding [CLI](#clipboard-instructions-to-use-ecosysem-platform-via-command-line-interface-cli) argument (`_dropvariables`).

 [🔼 Back to **Contents**](#readme-contents)